For contracts with a date on or after 20 September 2019:

 3.2 The Buyer acknowledges that the Seller may be entitled under relevant law to register its interest in the Material as a security interest and may be required, for that purpose, to file financing statements necessary and other relevant information, as appropriate, in order to evidence the Seller's ownership of the Material.
 The Buyer further agrees to cooperate with the Seller to ensure that such financing statements are properly filed and/or recorded and to co-operate with the Seller, as necessary, to perfect or continue the perfection of its security interest.

-4.1 Risk in the Material passes to the Buyer from the time of delivery.
-The Seller is not liable to the Buyer for any loss or damage or deterioration of the Material after delivery, even if the Seller arranges freight.
+4.2 The Seller is not liable to the Buyer for any loss or damage or deterioration of the Material after Delivery, even if the Seller arranges freight..

 5. Limitation of liability